opensearch-project/ml-commons/docs/tutorials/semantic_search/asymmetric_embedding_model.md

 ### b.
 Zip the model files

 To upload the model to OpenSearch, you must zip the necessary model files (`model.onnx`, `sentencepiece.bpe.model`, and `tokenizer.json`).
-The `model.onnx` file is located in the `onnx` directory of the cloned repository.
+You can find these files located in the `onnx` directory of the cloned repository.

 Run the following command in the directory containing these files: